mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ## License

-This project is licensed under GNU License.
+This project is licensed under the GNU License.
 See LICENSE for details.

 ## Support